 March 29, 1963: Texas Ruby Owens died in a fire at her home.
 Along with her husband Curly Fox, she came to the Opry in the 1940s.
 After Ruby's death, Curly remained at the Opry as a solo act.

 March 2, 1964: Jim & Jesse McReynolds were invited to become members of the Grand Ole Opry.
 Later that week, they made their first appearance as Opry members.
 Jim & Jesse were very popular members of the Opry and along with their group the Virginia Boys, continued as members of the Opry until the death of Jim in December 2002.
-After Jim's death, Jesse has continued on at the Opry as a solo artist and this year will mark his 53rd year as an Opry member.
+After Jim's death, Jesse has continued on at the Opry.
+In September, he took ill and was hospitalize for a period of time.
+After a lengthy recovery, Jesse returned to the Opry this past weekend and was recognized upon his 54th year as an Opry member.

 March 7, 1964: Ernie Ashworth, along with Jim & Jesse, made his first appearance as a member of the Grand Ole Opry.
 Ernie, who was famous for his hit song, "Talk Back Trembling Lips" and for his colorful suit with flaming lips on it, remained an Opry member until his death on March 2, 2009.

 March 28, 1964: Connie Smith made her first appearance as a guest on the Grand Ole Opry.
 Connie appeared at the invitation of Bill Anderson.
 Later that evening, Connie stopped by at the Ernest Tubb Record Shop and the Midnight Jamboree.
 A year later, in 1965, Connie became an Opry member.

 March 9, 1968: Irene Ryan, who played the part of Granny on the very popular show, "The Beverly Hillbillies," made a guest appearance on the Opry.